trufflesuite/trufflesuite.com/public/docs/getting_started/compile.md

 import "./AnotherContract.sol";
 ```

 You can also use the `import` statement to import dependencies installed via package management.
-See the [Package Management](/docs/getting_started/packages) for more information.
+See the Package Management sections for more information.

 # Artifacts